-- If the fracture was associated with a cut in the skin (an "open fracture"), healing is often slower.
+- If the fracture was associated with a cut in the skin (open fracture), healing is often slower.

 If the fracture fails to heal, further surgery may be needed.

-Even after the fracture has healed, full motion of the elbow may not be possible.
-In most of these cases, the patient cannot fully straighten his or her arm.
-Typically, loss of a few degrees of straightening will not have an impact on how well the arm will work in the future, including for sports or heavy labor.
-Loss of a significant amount of motion may require intensive physical therapy, special bracing, or further surgery to correct this problem.
+In some cases, a patient may not be able to regain full motion in the affected elbow.
+In most of these cases, the patient cannot fully extend or straighten his or her arm.
+Fortunately, the loss of a few degrees of straightening does not usually affect the overall function of the arm.
+Patients who have significant loss of motion may require intensive physical therapy, special bracing, or further surgery.
 This is uncommon for olecranon fractures.

 Questions to Ask Your Doctor

-- When may I start moving my elbow?
+- When can I start moving my elbow?